napari/napari/docs/plugins/find-and-install-plugin.md

 [napari hub](https://napari-hub.org) uses this data, together with additional metadata, to produce a more user friendly way to find napari plugins.

+Similarly, plugins annotated on PyPI with `Framework :: napari` are listed in the "Plugins > Install/Uninstall Plugins" menu within napari.

 ## Finding plugins on the napari hub

 The napari hub hosts information about all napari-compatible plugins.